 - iPad mini, iPad 2, iPad 3rd gen, iPad 4th gen

-Another thing you should know is that this is a semi-untethered jailbreak.
-This means that you will have to open the app to re-jailbreak your iPhone or iPad every time the device is rebooted.
+Since Phoenix is a semi-untethered jailbreak, you will need to launch the app and re-jailbreak your iPhone every time the device is rebooted.

-- You will also need Cydia Impactor to sideload the Jailbreak.
-Get it from this page.
+- You will also need to get Cydia Impactor to sideload the file.

-- Drag and drop the Phoenix.ipa file to Cydia Impactor
+- Drag and drop the Phoenix.ipa file into Cydia Impactor.

 - Enter your Apple ID and password.

-- Wait for Impactor to install the jailbreak onto your device
+- Wait for Impactor to finish installing the app.

-Next, tap on Proceed with Jailbreak.
-In the Install Cydia screen, tap Begin Installation on the bottom of the screen.
-The next screen will display a popup to let you know once again if your device is supported by Phoenix or not.
+When you get to the Install Cydia screen, tap Begin Installation.
+It will display a popup to let you know once again if your device is supported by Phoenix or not.
 If it is, tap on Use Provided Offsets.